alex12345318/The-Collatz-conjecture-algorithm/README.md

 If X is an odd number, then r = 3 × X + 1.
 Now X becomes an even number and e = X ÷ 2.
 After the first iteration,for each positive integer, the sum of the increases (S(m)) is greater than the sum of the decrease (S(d)).If n1 = n2 after each new iteration, S (m) will always be greater than S (d).But it is not possible for n1 to be equal to n2.Let us note the increase (multiplication and addition) with "a" and the decrease (division) with "b".The function is such that for each “a” we have one “b” but for each "b" we do not necessarily have "a".Only after "b" when the value of X is an odd number, we have "a".
+Statistics show that after the first iteration by dividing even numbers, half will be even and the other half odd numbers.But as the number of iterations increases, so does the number of even values, which in total, leads to an increase in the amount of decrease(S(d)).

 E.g:
 Enter even value X